vsmac/Linux_Essentials/README.md

 cd /   # Change to the root directory

-cd ../..   # Move up two levels in the directory tree or move two directs ory back {Example}
+cd ../..   # Move up two levels in the directory tree or move two directory back {Example}
 cd /home/user/raja/nishant
 cd ../../  # we will go to /home/user/